 Welcome to Reception.
 Your class teacher is Mrs O’Brien.
-Mrs Metcalfe and Mrs Norman are your teaching assistants.
-Our apprentice is Miss Kelly.
-Your midday supervisors are Mrs Mehan and Mrs Haggerty.
+Mrs Metcalfe, Miss Lloyd and Mrs Norman are your teaching assistants.
+Your midday supervisors are Mrs Mehan and Mrs Metcalfe.

 Learn how to pronounce all 44 phonics sounds, or phonemes, used in the English language with these helpful examples, from Oxford Owl.